Duade10/Duade10/README.md

 _____________________________________________________________________
 A Backend Web Engineer who is highly motivated with a passion for solving complex problems and creating efficient software solutions.

 🔭 I'm now working on integrating backend capabilities to a variety of frontend templates I found on [themewagon.com](https://themewagon.com/).
-It's fun (somebody save me 😭).
+It's fun.

 👯 I'm hoping to work with others on Open Source projects.